Indexing

 Activate Your Index

 To activate your index, preview the spreadsheet using the sidekick.
-This will create an index configuration from the spreadsheet that can be viewed at the following location:
+This will create an index configuration.

 Checking Your Index